NickyLiu91/immersive-assessment-react-frontend-alternate/README.md

 If you are unfamiliar with HTML tables, take a look at the [docs with an example here](https://www.w3schools.com/html/html_tables.asp)

 1) Get the list of Transactions to display on the page given the transactions data being imported.
-2) After that is working, replace that data with the JSON you fetch from this url [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
-It will be in the same format as the  default data.
+2) Ensure that the user typing into the input field can appropriately update the state.
-3) Now that you are using the real data, ensure that the user typing into the input field can appropriately update the state
+3) Using the state of the user input and the list of transactions, figure out how to render only the transactions that include the entered text in either the *description* or *category*.
-4) Using the state of the user input and the list of transactions, figure out how to render only the transactions that include the entered text in either the *description* or *category*
+4) Using the state work through sorting each column with a filter remaining as priority.

 ## Criteria